9.1. Linker Plugins

 Only one output section plugin can be attached to an output section.

-Each plugin interface type has a corresponding linker script plugin interface keyword.
+Each plugin type has a corresponding linker script plugin keyword.

 Plugin interface type